 So, focusing on the flesh really requires little effort, and to some extent that is why cruises are so immensely relaxing.
 When this focus becomes a habit, though, an unhealthy life becomes a trap.
 Our fast-food, immediate gratification society cultivates this focus on the flesh, which then grows naturally if we do nothing to resist.

-The post Are You Living a Cruise Ship Lifestyle? looks at how these symptoms undermine a productive and fruitful life.
+Are You Living a Cruise Ship Lifestyle?
+Consider how these symptoms undermine a productive and fruitful life.